Public Library Toolkit - Contents

-Maryland has a four-tier court system, with two trial level courts (District and Circuit), a mid-level appellate court (Court of Special Appeals), and highest court (Court of Appeals).
-For a better understanding of the court system, take a look at the Maryland Court System as outlined on the Judiciary's website.
+Maryland has a four-tiered court system, with two trial level courts (District and Circuit), a mid-level appellate court (Court of Special Appeals), and highest court (Court of Appeals).
+In addition to these, there are also an Orphans' Court, which handles probate matters, and a Tax Court, which is actually an independent agency and not part of the Judiciary.
+For a better understanding of the court system, take a look at the Maryland Court System.

 The official version of Maryland cases (court opinions) are published in the Maryland Reports (Court of Appeals) and Maryland Appellate Reports (Court of Special Appeals).
 The print volumes can be found in all law libraries.
 Maryland decisions are also published in West’s Atlantic Reporter.
 The Maryland Digest acts as a print index to Maryland case law, and is available in major law libraries.